 A Will is an essential legal document that communicates your wishes in relation to your estate.
 It ensures your interests and those of the people you care about are protected and taken care of according to your wishes.
 Clarity in documenting your distribution of estate prevents potential conflict about any property and/or residual property that might arise.
+Along with life insurance, it is recommended to contact a lawyer to create your own Will and avoid the rules of intestacy - procedures on death without a Will, with assets being distributed through a set formula.

 Use this Will if: